Sine Calculator

 The kite is 25 meters high above the ground.

 If we work in the electrical or acoustic fields, we don’t just see sine as a side to side ratio, we see it as a wave.
-Th alternating current (AC) that powers our homes and offices follows a perfect sine wave pattern.
+The alternating current (AC) that powers our homes and offices follows a perfect sine wave pattern.

-Whether we are analyzing the rhythmic vibration of a bridge under a heavy load or the sound pressure levels in a recording studio, the sine function explains exactly how that energy swings back and forth.
 Our sine calculator helps us pinpointing the exact value of these energy waves at any specific moment on the cycle.

 In the structural engineering or fluid dynamics, professionals often deal with very tiny angles, think of the subtle sway of a skyscraper during a windstorm or the slight curve of a long range pipe.
 There is a famous industry shortcut for these kinds of situations.